spacetelescope/stsci.tools/doc/source/teal_guide.rst

 ===================================
 TEAL requires that a couple of functions be defined within the task in order for the GUI to know how to get the help for the task and to run the task.
 The functions that need to be defined are:

-  * ``run(configobj=None)``
+  * ``run(configObj)``
       This function serves as the hook to allow the GUI to run the task
   * ``getHelpAsString()``
       This function returns a long string which provides the help for the task

 The sole input from TEAL will be a ConfigObj instance, a class which provides all the input parameters and their values after validation by the configobj validators.
-This instance gets passed by TEAL to the tasks ``run()`` function and needs to be interpreted by that function in order to run the task.
+This instance gets passed by TEAL to the task's ``run()`` function and needs to be interpreted by that function in order to run the task.

-.. note:: The ``run()`` and ``getHelpAsString()`` functions, along with the task's primary user interface function, all need to be in module with the same name as the task as TEAL finds the task by importing the taskname.
+.. note:: The ``run()`` and ``getHelpAsString()`` functions, along with the task's primary user interface function, all need to be in the module with the same name as the task, as TEAL finds the task by importing the taskname.
+Or, these two functions may instead be arranged as methods of a task class, if desired.

 Defining the Help String
 ------------------------